 From time to time, we may publish initial, interim or preliminary data from our clinical studies.
 Interim data from clinical trials that we may complete are subject to the risk that one or more of the clinical outcomes may materially change as patient enrollment continues and more patient data become available.
-For instance, we and Servier have published preliminary data from the CALM, PALL and ALPHA clinical trials, however such results are preliminary in nature, do not bear statistical significance and should not be viewed as predictive of ultimate success.
-It is possible that such results will not continue or may not be repeated in ongoing or future clinical trials of anti-CD19 CAR T cell product candidates or our other product candidates.
+For instance, we have published preliminary data from the ALPHA trial and UNIVERSAL trial, however such results are preliminary in nature, do not bear statistical significance and should not be viewed as predictive of ultimate success.
+It is possible that such results will not continue or may not be repeated in ongoing or future clinical trials of anti-CD19 or anti-BCMA CAR T cell product candidates or our other product candidates.